Wilfrick/dice-game-backend/README.md

 # dice-game-backend

-This is the backend for browser based multiplayer dice game, based on Perudo and Liar's Dice.
+This is the backend for a browser based multiplayer dice game, based on Perudo and Liar's Dice.

 Written in Go 1.21 using websockets.